 The study was limited by an absence of routine data collection on outcomes of patients not accepted for ECMO, either due to being considered not yet to have failed optimal conventional therapy, or lack of perceived benefit.
 One centre has published an analysis of these outcomes over a three-year period, and found survival of 17% in patients declined for ECMO due to perceived lack of benefit, and comparable survival of 70% in patients declined for ECMO due to not yet requiring it 21.
 While these findings may not represent the service as a whole, the percentage of accepted and declined referrals per centre are reviewed internally at the biannual governance meetings and any discrepancies addressed.

 In multivariate analysis, younger patient age and higher patient weight were found to be associated with improved outcome.
-While these analyses are not causal, our findings are similar to those of the PRESERVE study, which observed that younger age and a higher body mass index (BMI) had a slight survival advantage 18.
+While these analyses are exploratory, our findings are similar to those of the PRESERVE study, which observed that younger age and a higher body mass index (BMI) had a slight survival advantage 18.
 We were unable to assess BMI in this study but observed the same effect with raw weight.

 Effect of primary diagnosis on survival.